 In these outlying districts women work from sun up to sun down and make approximately $1.25 per day.
-Though pay is low and the labor strenuous, the women agreed they’re still grateful because the opportunity to work allows them to educate and feed their children.
+Though pay is low and the labor strenuous, most women express gratitude because the opportunity to work allows each to educate and feed their children.
+They are made of but grit and grace.

 "I will be happy when I see all of my children able to read and write."